 I’ll leave you a song that was in the playlist I made for Andy’s wake and luncheon, that puts into words how Andy lived with stage 4 cancer for a year and a half.

-Nina Kolar is yoga teacher and social media consultant in Minneapolis.
+Nina Kolar is yoga teacher online and in Minneapolis.
+She teaches four live virtual classes a week out of her home studio, as well as runs an on demand yoga website.
+You can find out more info about her live and on demand classes here.
 If she’s not working or practicing yoga, she’s probably climbing and/or planning her next climbing trip.
 Her dog Radar is convinced she’s a human.
-You can find her on Instagram as @ninjakolar, follow along for movement, Radar updates, and quality dad jokes.
+You can find her on Instagram as @chrisninakolar, follow along for movement, Radar updates, and quality dad jokes.

 BY Nina Kolar - August 11, 2019